meltyourface/blank/posts/Practitioners-workings/Magical-Rituals-for-Love-Wealth-and-Healing/index.md

 Prosperity upon us dawns,
 In lavish riches we pursue.

-Verbal Component: Recite a whispered plea to Mammon, god of wealth and avarice.
+**Verbal Component**: Recite a whispered plea to Mammon, god of wealth and avarice.

-Symbolic Element: Hold a gold coin and trace with care, a sigil of six pointed prosperity.
+**Symbolic Element**: Hold a gold coin and trace with care, a sigil of six pointed prosperity.

 **Visualization**: In golden hues of vibrant dawn, triumphant towers of wealth unleashed, a spire of abundance ascends.